ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-Advanced TypeScript: Using Type Guards to Improve Code Safety 🔒🛠️ - <a href="https://medium.com/@asierr/advanced-typescript-using-type-guards-to-improve-code-safety-️-8bbb937a29dc" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using TypeScript’s Partial and Required Utility Types for Cleaner Interfaces 🔍✨ - <a href="https://medium.com/@asierr/using-typescripts-partial-and-required-utility-types-for-cleaner-interfaces-d8c80bfd28d3" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `asierr.dev`**

-<blockquote>TypeScript’s type system provides strong type-checking and error reduction, but advanced type safety often requires techniques like type…</blockquote>
+<blockquote>TypeScript offers a powerful set of utility types that make code more readable, maintainable, and consistent.
+Among these are the Partial…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>